 In a romantic connection, it’s essential to keep your feelings in check while you do this.
 Remember that narcissists are known to be some of the best seducers out there and can sweep you off your feet if you’re not aware of what’s going on.

-Watch out for these classic red flags when interacting with a suspected narcissist:
+Spot a narcissist by watching out for these classic red flags when interacting with a suspected one:

 - Lack of empathy and the ability to identify the needs of others